Bonkahe/SunshineClouds/README.md

 # SunshineClouds
 This project is currently work in progress, but should be usable in game.
+Currently working on getting it on the Asset Library.

 A procedural cloud system for Godot 4.2 designed from the ground up to be as extendable, and barebones as possible while still looking as good as possible.